 The August Faculty/Staff In-Service is designed to provide a unified and informed beginning to the school year.
-It is held on a Thursday prior to the beginning of Cycle 2.
+It is held on a Thursday during Summer Session 2.
 Attendance by all full-time employees is required; please arrange your schedule accordingly.
 Part-time employees are highly encouraged to attend.